casey/filepack/README.md

 filepack --help
 ```

-Note that `install.sh` may fail on GitHub Actions, or in other environments
+Note that `install.sh` may fail on GitHub Actions or in other environments
 where many machines share IP addresses. `install.sh` calls GitHub APIs in order
 to determine the latest version of `filepack` to install, and those API calls
 are rate-limited on a per-IP basis.
 To make `install.sh` more reliable in such